 Drug and Alcohol Addiction in Gilbert, AZ

-The eventual drug addiction is based on how the brain’s parts for reward, motivation, learning and memory are affected.
+The eventual drug addiction is based on how the brain’s parts for reward, motivation, learning, and memory are affected.
 The system responsible for controlling the body’s ability to feel satisfaction and happiness is overstimulated to achieve an intense “high”.
 The system is then motivated to make the person repeat the behaviors needed to attain that state again, making the person take the drugs over and over again.
-This is why quitting is more than just having a strong will, because the addiction more often than not becomes psychological, leading the person to withdrawal symptoms when the regular intake of the substance is interrupted, such as constant mood swings, anxiety and depression.
+This is why quitting is more than just having a strong will, because the addiction more often than not becomes psychological, leading the person to withdrawal symptoms when the regular intake of the substance is interrupted, such as constant mood swings, anxiety, and depression.

 When it comes to alcohol, it works the same way by inflicting physiological effects on the brain by altering the balance of chemicals like dopamine, leading to changes in the person’s behavior and personality (e.g. becoming more violent or confident after a few drinks).
-The part of the brain associated with inhibition is suppressed, which is why a person might continually crave alcohol to restore the more pleasurable feelings and get rid the undesirable ones.
+The part of the brain associated with inhibition is suppressed, which is why a person might continually crave alcohol to restore the more pleasurable feelings and get rid of the undesirable ones.

 Treatment is Important

 This is where different addiction treatment methods come in.
 Various organizations exist to specialize in helping the addiction of victims, such as groups and meetings where people who went under the same thing share testimonies and experiences, as well as rehabilitation centers.
-Centers, like ours, aim to help people to get over their addiction and to prepare them to go back to their families and –introduce them to their family, community and workplace once again.
-Addiction affects a person’s life in many ways, and the most common are isolation from their families and friends, and often consistently poor performances in work.
+Centers, like ours, aim to help people to get over their addiction and to prepare them to go back to their families and –introduce them to their family, community, and workplace once again.
+Addiction affects a person’s life in many ways, and the most common is isolation from their families and friends, and often consistently poor performances in work.